The Foundations of Logic

 As you can see, the property of money transitioned to each premise, which eventually allowed us to reach the conclusion that Rob has more money than Joe.
 Note, in order to structure a good argument using this axiom, it is imperative that the premises are true.
 For example, if the premise that “Joe has less money than Ashley” was not true, than the conclusion that “Joe has less money than Rob” cannot be guaranteed.
 This results in a bad argument, which must then be rejected.

-You apply logic in everyday life without even thinking about.
+You apply logic in everyday life without even thinking about it.
 For example, consider the scenario where you notice that your cell phone has low battery.
 You then choose to plug it in.
 Without giving it any serious thought, you went through the following syllogism in your head:

 The battery percentage display on my cellphone is designed to tell me how much battery is left.